ritik8801/Data-Analysis-of-Housing-Rental-Prices-in-Berlin-Using-Python-and-Tableau/README.md

-# Data Analysis of Rental Prices in Berlin Using Python and Tableau
+# Data Analysis of Housing Rental Prices in Berlin Using Python and Tableau
 Data Analysis of AirBnB Rental Data available for Berlin, Germany using Python and Tableau.

 # Objective